 Jonathan Swift said that “Tea is water bewitched”.
 This describes the refreshing flavour of Mackwoods Mackwoods Tea Shop, surrounded by the lush green tea plantations of Mackwoods Tea Estate enroute to Nuwara-Eliya.
 This is a warm and welcome sight for many a traveler, both local and international.
 Over the years, the Mackwoods Mackwoods Tea Shop has refreshed and rejuvenated the young and old from across the globe, with its freshly brewed ‘cuppa’ and its mouth-watering chocolate cake.

 Visitors are given an invaluable insight in to the process by which the ‘two leaves and bud’ so deftly plucked by nimble tea pluckers are transformed into the aromatic tea which is served at this center.

 The Mackwoods Tea marquee at the world tea Party, hosted by the Horniman Museum in London famed for its association with the tea trade.
 Provided the opportunity for many to enjoy the special flavour of Mackwoods tea marquee offered visitors a delectable rang of Ceylon teas including flavoured teas such as chamomile and mint.

-Different grades of single estate Labookellie tea to satisfy all plates.
+Different grades of single estate Mackwoods tea to satisfy all plates.
 As well as special blends such as the unique Mackwoods 160th anniversary blend for the discerning tea connoisseur.